-concentration-The quantity of a substance in a unit quantity of a sample (e.g., milligrams per liter, or micrograms per kilogram).
+concentration-The quantity of a substance in a unit quantity of a sample (e.g., milligrams per liter or micrograms per kilogram).

 construction and demolition debris-Discarded nonhazardous material including solid, semisolid, or contained gaseous material resulting from construction, demolition, industrial, commercial, mining, and agricultural operations and from community activities.
-The category does not include source, special nuclear, or byproduct material as defined by the Atomic Energy Act (42 United States Code [U.S.C.]
-2011 et seq.).
+The category does not include source, special nuclear, or byproduct material as defined by the Atomic Energy Act (Title 42 of the United States Code Section 2011 et seq.
+[42 U.S.C.
+2011 et seq.]).